 I wanted a little more contrast within my space, and this certainly provided.
 I absouletly love the end result!
 The best part— is that it’s easily removable whenever I have the itch to change things around again.

 Having removable wallpaper is such a good option if your someone like me, and like to changes things around often.
-This is also a great option if your a renter that desire to not settle for stark and blank walls.
+This is also a great option if your a renter and you don’t want to settle for stark and blank walls.
 I hope you guys can go add a little flair to your walls!!!

 Shop This Look—-